feathersjs/docs/authentication/client.md

 ### logout

-`app.logout()` clears the token and the user from you local store.
+`app.logout()` clears the token and the user from your local store.
 In the future it will call the server to invalidate the token.

 ### user